 Kate Meade is passionate about dance and the Australian dance industry and will once again join Come Together Dance Convention as the MC and will also be one of our guest speakers!

-She is the Founder and Director of the Victorian Dance Festival, breakfast host of the Networked programme, the Morning Rush with ACE Radio Network, mother and wife.
+She is the Founder of the Victorian Dance Festival, breakfast host of the Networked programme, the Morning Rush with ACE Radio Network, mother and wife.

 Kate has worked as project manager for The Australian Teachers of Dancing, the Victorian Regional Development Officer for AusDance Victoria and has owned her own dance studio – Kate’s Dance House, in South West Victoria for eight years.
 She teaches dance with the All Abilities Dance Group Let’s Dance which she founded over 10 years ago.
 Let’s Dance provides an opportunity for people with disabilities the opportunities to learn and perform.